roboskel/roboskel_git/README.md

     + Immediate Shutdown by pressing the Start Button
     + 5-Second Halt Using the O Button, during which all movement orders transmited via gamepad are ignored
     + Pressing the triangle button stops the robot, ignoring all movement orders, until triangle is pressed again
+    + Loggin at intervals, also at command by pressing the X button

   To run :
   -	roslaunch sdc2130 gremote.launch